WamdamProject/WaMDaM-software-ecosystem/README.md

 1. Download the [SQLite](https://github.com/WamdamProject/WaMDaM_UseCases/blob/master/UseCases_files/3SQLite_database/ReadMe.md) file with loaded data for the twelve US and Bear River Watershed datasets.
 Download and set up SQLite Manager
 2. Download the [WaMDaM Wizard](https://github.com/WamdamProject/WaMDaM_Wizard)
+3. Use or adapt SQL queries on GitHub and execute them in SQLite Manager
-3. If you’re familiar with Python, you may use of adapt Python scripts to visualize results
+4. If you’re familiar with Python, you may use of adapt Python scripts to visualize results

 ## Getting started: Use WaMDaM for your own data.
 How Can I use WaMDaM?